We will announce the title of the 2021 Nashua Reads book in the spring.

 One City, One Book 2020

-Hotel on the Corner of Bitter and Sweet is the selection for the 2020 Nashua Reads: One City, One Book program.
+Hotel on the Corner of Bitter and Sweet was the selection for the 2020 Nashua Reads: One City, One Book program.

-- Author Jamie Ford will join us for a virtual visit on Sunday, October 11, 2020.
-Free, but registration is required.
+- Author Jamie Ford joined us for a virtual visit on Sunday, October 11, 2020.
+You can watch a recording of the event here.

 During World War II in Seattle, Henry Lee, a Chinese American boy, meets Keiko Okabe, a Japanese American girl.
 Amid the chaos of blackouts, curfews, and FBI raids, Henry and Keiko forge a bond of friendship–and innocent love–that transcends the long-standing prejudices of their Old World ancestors.